githubtraining/ci-circle/README.md

 - set up continuous integration for one of your projects
 - protect branches based on the result of a build from continuous integration
 - customize builds
-- write tests for your project
+- add tests for your project
 - define continuous delivery
 - define continuous deployment